waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `steps`: Allows movement between elevations.
 - `boulder_switch`: Floor switch for boulders.
 - `boulder_barrier`: Impassable barrier linked to a boulder switch.
 - `hole`: Drops to a lower floor.
-Pushing a boulder into one can affect the map below.
+Pushing a boulder into one causes it to appear on the floor below, potentially landing on a switch or creating a new path.
+- `cleared_boulder_barrier`: Acts as a one-way ramp, allowing movement from `elevated_ground` to `ground` but not the reverse.
 - `spinner`: Forces movement.
 - `ladder_up`: Warp tile that leads to a higher floor.
 - `ladder_down`: Warp tile that leads to a lower floor.